Reference By Constitution?

 1) "pain" denotes a physical entity, say CFF.

-2) For no P that only contains physical terms is "P then I am in pain" a priori.
+2) For no P that only contains physical terms is "P I am in pain" a priori.

-"then" is the material conditional.
+"" is the material conditional.
 I've chosen the pain example only for brevity: if you think it matters, feel free to replace "pain" by something like "the phenomenal quality of my current red-experience".

 I make two further assumptions: